Portfolio overview

 Audit focus

-The Climate Change, Energy, the Environment and Water portfolio’s strategic risks relate to governance, service delivery, grants administration, procurement, regulation and asset management and sustainment.
+The strategic risks in the Climate Change, Energy, the Environment and Water portfolio relate to governance, service delivery, grants administration, procurement, regulation and asset management and sustainment.

 Governance

-Measuring, evaluating and reporting on the contribution of activities to their intended outcomes and effectively managing risk to the achievement of outcomes has been identified as an area for improvement in several recent performance audits within the portfolio.
-There is a risk that the department has not improved its performance in this area.
+Issues with measuring, evaluating and reporting on the contribution of activities to their intended outcomes and effectively managing risk to the achievement of outcomes continue to be identified across portfolio entities.

 Service Delivery

-A number of new initiatives in the Climate Change, Energy, the Environment and Water portfolio have been announced over recent years.
-These initiatives include: $20 billion to establish Rewiring the Nation; $2 billion to establish a Hydrogen Headstart program; $1.9 billion to establish the Powering the Regions Fund; and $1.3 billion to establish the Household Energy Upgrades Fund.
+Initiatives that have commenced in the portfolio over recent years include: the $20 billion Rewiring the Nation program; the $2 billion Hydrogen Headstart program; the $1.9 billion Powering the Regions Fund; and the $1.3 billion Household Energy Upgrades Fund.
 There is a risk that new initiatives may not achieve desired outcomes if they are not supported by sufficient planning, a clear rationale of where intervention is required, use of the best available evidence, and application of appropriate risk management and performance measurement frameworks.

 Grants administration